SUGGESTED GAMING MUSIC

 Avatar [2009, movie soundtrack]: This soundtrack has some wonderful pieces that always remind me of high fantasy and flying.
 If you have an aerial campaign, this is the choice for you.
 If you have some big wars or devastating battles, there are some tracks that you'll want to check out, as well.

 Batman Begins [2005, movie soundtrack]: This album has a deeper, driving sound that may or may not fit with your D&D games.
-It is very much worth trying out, however, because the music is so well done and appropriate for games.
 You can pretty much play Batman Begins as it was packaged and have a good experience the whole way through.
 One or two tracks get louder part-way through, in a way that might interrupt anyone who's speaking.
 You might have to get to know the soundtrack so that you can set your volume to the right level.

-Braveheart [1995, movie soundtrack]: I can't watch the movie without crying but I can listen to the soundtrack and remain dry-eyed.
-Lucky thing, too, because I wouldn't want to miss out on this.
-The Braveheart soundtrack is beautiful, stirring, tender, rousing, battle-ready and epic.
+Braveheart [1995, movie soundtrack]: The Braveheart soundtrack is beautiful, stirring, tender, rousing, battle-ready and epic.
 It's a perfect album for many D&D games.
 It may or may not need rearranging depending on your preference; we've been able to just listen to the album as it was packaged.

 Carnivale [2003, television show soundtrack]: A smooth and interesting blend of some Southern American and Middle Eastern tones, this soundtrack blends more easily than I would've thought.
 It works best for town music but might also work for some more desolate places.